Wyntuition/jekyll-now/todo/work-project.md

 # TODAY
     - training
+    - STORY
+        - SEND TO CHRIS, MEM: we have this mapping, these 3 seem to not have all mappings
+        - MESSAGE_CODE: case_status supposed to = cps_case_initial_response?
+Diff. msg codes on legacy, but no matching case_status_code/DHS_EVx_STATUS_CODE/SSA_REFERRAL_STATUS_CODE
+        - codes thus states mod doesn't have, PRVC, etc?.
+Last 3 with multiple msg codes; where legacy message codes, cps-case_initial_response?
     -tests fail, but doesn't break build (cause in docker?).
 Get junit reports?
     - final config tweaks actuyally running tests in branches?
 Merge.
     - test local